-Additional influential work which approaches phonological learning with simulations include Coleman and Pierrehumbert (1997); Ellison (1992); Boersma and Hayes (2001); Albright and Hayes (2003); Hayes and Wilson (2008); Albright (2009); Goldsmith and Xanthos (2009); Tesar (to appear); Heinz (2009) and Goldsmith and Riggle (to appear).
-Apart from RCD, work within phonology which presents algorithms which provably solve learning problems include Riggle (2009); Magri (2009); Heinz (2010a,b) and Heinz and Rogers (2010).
-Magri (2010) also proves that the phonotactic learning problem (Part I, problem 4-d) within OT is not in P. Notably, he suggests research "to find phonologically plausible assumptions on generating function and constraint set that make the problem of the acquisition of phonotactics tractable."
+Additional influential work which approaches phonological learning with simulations include Coleman and Pierrehumbert (1997), Ellison (1992), Boersma and Hayes (2001), Albright and Hayes (2003), Hayes and Wilson (2008), Albright (2009), Goldsmith and Xanthos (2009), Tesar (forthcoming), Heinz (2009) and Goldsmith and Riggle (forth-coming).
+Apart from RCD, work within phonology which presents algorithms which provably solve learning problems include Riggle (2009), Magri (2009), Heinz (2010a,b), and Heinz and Rogers (2010).
+Magri (2010) also proves that the phonotactic learning problem (Part I, problem 4-d) within OT is not in P. Notably, he suggests research 'to find phonologically plausible assumptions on generating function and constraint set that make the problem of the acquisition of phonotactics tractable'.

-7 Subregular patterns
+7. Subregular patterns